RVCC-IDMX/about-me-kmolesko/README.md

 For accent colors, I chose a light grey, a dark yellow called goldenrod.
 I also used a very dark grey/black for some small details such as the gradient in my dropcaps.

-I tested my colors for color blind accessbility and contrast and found no conflicts regarding readability of the page.<br>
+I tested my colors for color blindness and contrast and found no conflicts regarding accessibility or readability of the page.<br>

 **dark grey:** #313131 rgb(49,49,49) <br>
 **whitesmoke:** #F5F5F5 rgb(245,245,245) <br>